ast-fortiss-tum/coverage-emse-24/README.md

 The results of the AVP Case Study can be found here: [\results-avp](results-avp)

-The corresponding reference sets used for CID evaluation can be found here: [\ref-set\avp](\ref-set\avp\oracle-variation)
+The corresponding reference sets used for CID evaluation can be found here: [\ref-set\avp](ref-set\avp\oracle-variation)
 ## MNIST

-The results of the AVP Case Study can be found here: [\results-mnist](\results-mnist)
+The results of the AVP Case Study can be found here: [\results-mnist](results-mnist)

-The corresponding reference sets used for CID evaluation can be found here: [\ref-set\mnist\oracle\variation](\ref-set\mnist\oracle\variation)
+The corresponding reference sets used for CID evaluation can be found here: [ref-set\mnist\oracle\variation](\ref-set\mnist\oracle\variation)

 # Implementation

-The implementation of the test case generation and evaluation is available in the folder [\code](\code).
+The implementation of the test case generation and evaluation is available in the folder [\code](code).
 The code can be used with the MNIST Case Study.
 For the AVP Case Study the SUT could not have been disclosed.
+The case study has been implemented using the open-source search-based testing framework [OpenSBT](https:\\git.fortiss.org\opensbt).

 ## Preliminaries

-Create a virtual environment and install all requirements:
+Create a virtual environment and install all requirements by:

 `pip install -r requirements.txt`

+For troubleshooting related to MNIST dependencies we refer to the original implementation by Vincenzo et al. (DeepJanus):

 ## Test Case Generation